ethansin/code-query/README.md

 curl -X POST "http://127.0.0.1:8000/query" -H "Content-Type: application/json" -d JSON_INPUT
 ```

-Where JSON_INPUT should contain a json that looks like:
+Where JSON_INPUT should contain a dictionary that looks like:

 ```
 {